xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil) Fix crash if deleting a timing in new sequence wizards.
+Fixes #372.
     -- bug(dkulp) On a new sequence, make sure the timer is restarted with the right speed -- enh(dkulp) Allow a custom color for each phoneme in faces.
     -- enh(dkulp) Allow multple face defintions for every model type, not just matrix.
 Fixes #357.